-'Must' and 'have to' are two common English modal verbs used to indicate that something should be done or to necessitate an event.
-Both of them are used in English but 'have to' is more common among American speakers.
+'Must' and 'have to' are two common modal verbs in English that are used to indicate that something is necessary or required.
+Both of these verbs are used in English, but 'have to' is generally more common among American English speakers.

-Just as the same as the other modal verbs in English, we use this pair with the base form of the verbs.
+Just like the other modal verbs in English, we use this pair with the base form of the verbs.
 Look at the following examples:

-Be careful that you do not forget to use 'to' after the modal verb.
+Do not forget to use 'to' in this modal verb.

 We can also use 'must' in question tags.
 Look: